ianhussey/blogdown-site/content/posts/2025-07-22-loss-of-confidence/index.md

 ### Hussey & Barnes-Holmes (2012)

-Hussey & Barnes-Holmes (2012) The Implicit Relational Assessment Procedure as a measure of implicit depression and the role of psychological flexibility. *Cognitive and Behavioral Practice. https://doi.org/10.1016/j.cbpra.2012.03.002
+Hussey & Barnes-Holmes (2012) The Implicit Relational Assessment Procedure as a measure of implicit depression and the role of psychological flexibility. *Cognitive and Behavioral Practice*. https://doi.org/10.1016/j.cbpra.2012.03.002

 **Summary**